golemfactory/golem-js-preview-program/tasks/3-parallel-file-conversion/FEEDBACK.md

 [ENTER YOUR FEEDBACK HERE]

-#### Step 2: Write a js script that will execute the text-2-speech conversion, available under the `npm run tts`
+#### Step 2: Schedule a task on Golem with image conversion from Node.js context

+[ENTER YOUR FEEDBACK HERE]

+#### Step 3: [Challenge] Schedule a task on Golem with image conversion from the browser context

 [ENTER YOUR FEEDBACK HERE]